 The Compensation Committee reviews and approves compensation of our officers, key employees and directors.
-For further information on the Compensation Committee's processes and procedures for consideration and determination of executive compensation, see the Compensation Discussion and Analysis section contained herein.
+For further information on the Compensation Committee's processes and procedures for consideration and determination of executive compensation, see the "Compensation Discussion and Analysis" section contained herein.
+Pursuant to the terms of its charter, the Compensation Committee may form and delegate any or all of its responsibilities to subcommittees, as it deems appropriate.
 In addition, the Compensation Committee reviews and discusses with management the Compensation Discussion and Analysis and based on the review and discussion, recommends its inclusion in the proxy statement.
-The Compensation Committee met two times in fiscal 2011 and its members consist of Mr. Higginbottom (Committee Chairman), Mr. Hildebrandt, and Dr. Schriesheim.
-The Board of Directors has determined that each member of the Compensation Committee is "independent" in accordance with the New York Stock Exchange's listing standards.
-The report of the Compensation Committee regarding Compensation Discussion and Analysis is contained herein.
+The Compensation Committee met four times in fiscal 2017 and its members consist of Mr. Hildebrandt (Committee Chairman), Ms. Neitzel, and Dr. Schriesheim.
+Mr. Higginbottom was Committee Chairman until he passed away in November 2016.
+The Board of Directors has determined that each member of the Compensation Committee is "independent" in accordance with the NYSE's listing standards.
+The report of the Compensation Committee regarding the Compensation Discussion and Analysis is contained herein.

-The Finance/Audit Committee oversees the quality and integrity of our accounting, auditing, internal control and financial reporting practices, including the appointment, compensation, retention and oversight of the work of our independent auditor.
+The Finance/Audit Committee oversees the quality and integrity of our accounting, auditing, internal control and financial reporting practices, including the appointment, compensation, retention and oversight of the work of our independent registered public accounting firm.
 The Finance/Audit Committee also advises the Board of Directors regarding transactions presenting a potential conflict of interest between the Company and any member of the Board of Directors or any executive officer.
-The Finance/Audit Committee met four times in fiscal 2011 and its members consist of Mr. Schwitter (Committee Chairman), Mr. Henriques, Mr. Higginbottom, Mr. Hildebrandt, and Dr. Schriesheim.
-Mr. Henriques joined the Finance/Audit Committee in March 2011 and replaced former director Mr. Quain, who resigned from the Board of Directors in March 2011.
-The Board of Directors has determined that each member of the Finance/Audit Committee is "financially literate" and "independent" in accordance with the New York Stock Exchange's listing standards and that Mr. Schwitter is an "audit committee financial expert", as defined by the Securities and Exchange Commission.
-The annual report of the Finance/Audit Committee is contained herein.
+The Finance/Audit Committee met four times in fiscal 2017 and its members consist of Mr. Schwitter (Committee Chairman), Mr. Henriques, Mr. Hildebrandt, Ms. Neitzel and Dr. Schriesheim.
+Mr. Higginbottom was also a member until he passed away in November 2016.
+The Board of Directors has determined that each member of the Finance/Audit Committee is "financially literate" and "independent" in accordance with the NYSE's listing standards and that Mr. Schwitter is an "audit committee financial expert," as defined by the Securities and Exchange Commission.
+The report of the Finance/Audit Committee is contained herein.

 The Environmental, Safety and Health Committee meets with our senior management and oversees compliance in all matters relating to federal and state environmental, safety and health regulations.
-The Environmental, Safety and Health Committee met one time in fiscal 2011 and its members consist of Dr. Schriesheim (Committee Chairman), Mr. Mayrhuber, Mr. Eric Mendelson and Mr. Victor Mendelson.
+The Environmental, Safety and Health Committee met four times in fiscal 2017 and its members consist of Dr. Schriesheim (Committee Chairman), Mr. Culligan, Mr. Mayrhuber, Mr. Eric Mendelson, and Mr. Victor Mendelson.
 The Environmental, Safety and Health Committee also visits our operating locations on a periodic basis.

 The Stock Option Plan Committee administers our stock option plans and has authority to grant options, to determine the persons to whom and the times at which options are granted, and to determine the terms and provisions of each grant.
-The Stock Option Plan Committee met three times in fiscal 2011 and its members consist of Mr. Hildebrandt (Committee Chairman) and Mr. Higginbottom.
+The Stock Option Plan Committee met four times in fiscal 2017 and its members consist of Mr. Hildebrandt (Committee Chairman) and Mr. Henriques.
+Mr. Higginbottom was also a member until he passed away in November 2016.

 The Nominating and Corporate Governance Committee, Compensation Committee and the Finance/Audit Committee are governed by written charters relating to corporate governance matters.
-All Board of Directors Committee Charters, Corporate Governance Guidelines, as well as HEICO's Code of Ethics and Business Conduct are located on HEICO's web site at www.heico.com.
+All Board of Directors Committee Charters, Corporate Governance Guidelines, as well as HEICO's Code of Ethics and Business Conduct are located on HEICO's website at www.heico.com.